-- 1. Child grabs a toy from their sibling. - 2.
-Child throws sand in the sand box. - 3.
-Child pulls hair when patting the dog. - Child cries "I don't want to clean up" when asked to pick up toys. - 5.
-Child says, "This is yucky" and spits out food. - 6.
-Child begins whining for attention when their parent is making dinner.
+- 1. Child grabs a toy from their sibling.

+- 2. Child throws sand in the sand box.

+- 3. Child pulls hair when patting the dog.

+- 4. Child cries "I don't want to clean up" when asked to pick up toys.

+- Child begins whining for attention when their parent is making dinner.